chrismetcalf/GOC-API-Stnd-new-structure/README.md

 * Examples

 ### Style Guide
-For the remainder of this document code, arguments and other undefiend technical statements will be `code fenced` as to be easily distinguishable from standard text.
+For the remainder of this document code, arguments and other undefined technical statements will be `code fenced` as to be easily distinguishable from standard text.

 Arguments text will be used as follows:
 * Arguments stated as a header will be followed by a colon ':' as `argument:`